T Shirts and horrible athletic shorts that added 20 pounds to my weight when wet.. That is what I chose to wear instead. Hot. So hot.

 So back to bathing suits.
 The reason for this post.

 When I was in Jamaica, I was in Paradise.
 I mean obviously, right?
 It was weird to not answer emails, Facebook messages, Facebook page messages, Instagram messages and business text messages.
 I did a thing.
 A thing I haven't done in awhile..
 I put all of the attention on me.
-Well, me, my beautiful, wonderful friend Vicki, drinks, food, the pool and the beach.
+Well, me, drinks, food, the pool and the beach.
 And my thoughts..
 Holy crap.
 My thoughts.
 Ruuuuunnnnn!
 This brain is full of crazy, creative, overthinking, over sensitive, best intentions, wildly wonderful things.
 Boy..
 Is it ever.

 Ok once again..
 Back to the bathing suits..
 Holy Hannah this writing thing is more fun than I thought it was going to be!